-Dr. Jordan Smoller is Professor of Psychiatry at Harvard Medical School and Professor in the Department of Epidemiology at the Harvard School of Public Health in Boston.
-He is Associate Chief for Research for the MGH Department of Psychiatry and Director of Psychiatric Genetics.
-He is Director of the Psychiatric and Neurodevelopmental Genetics Unit in the MGH Center for Human Genetics Research.
-Dr. Smoller also serves as co-director of the Genetics and Genomics Unit of the MGH Clinical Research Program, is an Associate Member of the Broad Institute and a Senior Scientist at the Broad’s Stanley Center for Psychiatric Research.
+Jordan Smoller, MD, ScD, is a Professor of Psychiatry at Harvard Medical School and a Professor in the Department of Epidemiology at the Harvard School of Public Health in Boston.
+He is the associate chief for research for the Mass General Department of Psychiatry and director of psychiatric genetics.
+He is director of the Psychiatric and Neurodevelopmental Genetics Unit in Mass General's Center for Human Genetics Research.
+Dr. Smoller also serves as co-director of the Genetics and Genomics Unit of the Mass General Clinical Research Program, is an Associate Member of the Broad Institute and a Senior Scientist at the Broad’s Stanley Center for Psychiatric Research.

 Dr. Smoller earned his undergraduate degree at Harvard University and his medical degree at Harvard Medical School.
 After completing residency training in psychiatry at McLean Hospital, Dr. Smoller received masters and doctoral degrees in epidemiology at the Harvard School of Public Health.
-He also completed a postdoctoral fellowship in the NIMH Training Program in Psychiatric Genetics.
+He also completed a postdoctoral fellowship in the National Institute of Mental Health (NIMH) Training Program in Psychiatric Genetics.

 The focus of Dr. Smoller’s research interests has been the identification of genetic determinants of childhood and adult psychiatric disorders.
 Dr. Smoller and colleagues have also been studying genetic predictors of treatment response and the ways in which advances in genetics may impact clinical practice in psychiatry.
 He is an author of more than 200 scientific articles, book chapters and reviews; the recipient of numerous research awards; and a principal investigator on NIH-funded studies of the genetics of anxiety and the genetics of bipolar disorder, major depression and schizophrenia as well as brain imaging phenotypes.

-Tian Ge, PhDTian Ge is a postdoctoral research fellow at the Psychiatric and Neurodevelopmental Genetics Unit (PNGU), Center for Human Genetic Research, and Athinoula A. Martinos Center for Biomedical Imaging, Massachusetts General Hospital / Harvard Medical School.
-His primary mentors are Jordan W. Smoller, M.D., Sc.D., and Mert R. Sabuncu, Ph.D.
+Tian Ge, PhDTian Ge is a postdoctoral research fellow at the Psychiatric and Neurodevelopmental Genetics Unit, Center for Human Genetic Research, and Athinoula A. Martinos Center for Biomedical Imaging, Massachusetts General Hospital / Harvard Medical School.
+His primary mentors are Jordan W. Smoller, MD, ScD and Mert R. Sabuncu, PhD.Contact Dr. Ge

 Visiting InvestigatorsCarolina BlayaSoraya Seedat